+a.
+Ensure SRRB packages and services requirements/purchase request (PR) packages are developed and submitted to AQP Policy Branch (SRRB packages) or PC (PR packages) for appropriate level of review, approvals/disapprovals, and processing.
+Ensure the signed MFT Checklist is uploaded in the Defense Agencies Initiative (DAI) system, as an authoritative source, before approving the package.

+b.
+Identify and confirm that requirements are captured in the Program Control Document or Spend Plan and funded in the year of execution or across the Future Years Defense Program if the requirement is enduring.

+c.
+Certify/deny that requirements represent a bona fide Agency need.
+The submission of a SRRB package to the AQP Policy Branch, or a PR package to the PC, denotes the Component Head's certification of bona fide need.

-- a.
-Ensure SRRB packages and services requirements/purchase request (PR) packages are developed and submitted to the AQP (SRRB) or PC (PR packages) for appropriate level of review, approvals/disapprovals, and processing.
-Ensure the MFT Checklist is uploaded in the Defense Agencies Initiative (DAI) system, as an authoritative source, before approving the package. - b.
-Identify and confirm that requirements are captured in the Program Control Document or Spend Plan document and funded in the year of execution or across the Future Years Defense Program if the requirement is enduring. - c.
-Certify/deny that requirements represent a bona fide Agency need. - d.
-Ensure funding availability within baseline controls. - e.
-Ensure qualified Program Managers (PM) with relevant career field certifications (e.g., Program Management, Life Cycle Logistics, or Information Technology (IT)) are identified and appointed to lead the MFTs for major program acquisitions in accordance with (IAW) DoDI 5000.02, "Operation of the Defense Acquisition System," DoDI 5000.74, and DoDI 5000.75, "Business Systems Requirements and Acquisition;" or a knowledgeable Requirement Owner (RO) is appointed for other acquisitions. - f.
-Nominate Contracting Officer's Representatives (COR) early in the acquisition cycle to provide subject matter expertise during contract planning and formation, and familiarity with the COR responsibilities that will be delegated. - g.
+d.
+Ensure funding availability within baseline controls.

+e.
+Ensure qualified Program Managers (PMs) with relevant career field certifications (e.g., Program Management, Life Cycle Logistics, or Information Technology (IT)) are identified and appointed to lead the MFTs for major program acquisitions in accordance with (IAW) DoDI 5000.02, DoDI 5000.74, and DoDI 5000.75, or a knowledgeable Requirement Owner (RO) is appointed for other acquisitions.

+f.
+Nominate a COR early in the acquisition cycle to provide subject matter expertise during contract planning and formation and familiarity with the COR responsibilities that will be delegated.

+g.
 Ensure that PMs and CORs perform contract-related duties according to appointment.

-- h.
-For UCs, take positive action to preclude future UCs requiring ratification (see Section 4 of this Manual), and in the case of an occurrence of a UC, appoint a fact finder to investigate the circumstances and complete the Statement of Facts (SoF) describing the situation that led to the UC. - i.
-Complete and sign the SoF for UCs. - j.
-Ensure appropriate preventative, administrative, and/or disciplinary action is taken if warranted by the circumstances and the SoF. - k.
-Ensure Operations Security (OPSEC) requirements associated with Critical Information and Indicators are identified in procurement documents providing guidance to contractors IAW DCMA Manual (DCMA-MAN) 3301-06, "Operations Security." - 1.
-Ensure Controlled Unclassified Information (CUI) provided to contractors or to be produced by the contractor associated with the contract action is identified in all procurement documents IAW DoDI 5200.48, "Controlled Unclassified Information."
-Greater than basic CUI safeguarding or dissemination controls requirements, if applicable, will also be identified in all contractual documents. - 2.9.
+h.
+For UCs, take positive action to preclude future UCs requiring ratification (see Section 4), and in the case of an occurrence of a UC, appoint a fact finder to investigate the circumstances and complete the Statement of Facts (SoF) describing the situation that led to the UC.

+i.
+Complete and sign the SoF for UCs.

+j.
+Ensure appropriate preventative, administrative, and/or disciplinary action is taken if warranted by the circumstances and the SoF.

+k.
+Ensure Operations Security (OPSEC) requirements associated with Critical Information and Indicators are identified in procurement documents providing guidance to contractors IAW DCMA Manual (DCMA-MAN) 3301-06, "Operations Security."

+1. Ensure Controlled Unclassified Information (CUI) provided to contractors or to be produced by the contractor associated with the contract action is identified in all procurement documents IAW DoDI 5200.48.
+Greater than basic CUI safeguarding or dissemination controls requirements, if applicable, will also be identified in all contractual documents.

+2.9.
 ADVOCATE FOR COMPETITION.

-The Deputy Director, Contracts will serve as the Advocate for Competition and approve J&As according to FAR Subpart 6.304(a)(2).
+The Deputy Director, Contracts, will serve as the Advocate for Competition and approve J&As according to Subpart 6.304(a)(2) of the FAR.

 2.10.
 DIRECTOR, AQP.

-The Director, AQP will:
+The Director, AQP, will: